01 of 05

 Yukon Golds (pictured here) have a more intense flavor than Russets, and many people experience them as even a bit buttery, but they also have enough starch to mash up fluffy, they're always a great option, especially if you're making lower-fat versions of mashed potatoes without as much butter in the mix.
 Even better are Yellow Finns, if you can find them.
 Both Yukon Golds and Yellow Finns bring so much natural flavor to the party, that just mashing them with a bit of butter and salt is going to taste better than most other versions of mashed potatoes.

-Boiling potatoes—waxy red or white potatoes—have less starch and don't mash up as fluffy, but they absorb a lot of flavor so if you're adding roasted garlic or caramelized onions or others flavorings besides butter and cream, boiling potatoes are, despite common wisdom, a good option for mashed potatoes.Continue to 2 of 5 below.
+Boiling potatoes—waxy red or white potatoes—have less starch and don't mash up as fluffy, but they absorb a lot of flavors so if you're adding roasted garlic or caramelized onions or others flavorings besides butter and cream, boiling potatoes are, despite common wisdom, a good option for mashed potatoes.Continue to 2 of 5 below.

 02 of 05